 Raptors are protected under the MBTA.
 The CPW raptor nest database shows one red-tailed hawk nest, one osprey nest, one great horned owl nest, and one unknown hawk nest located in or near the Alternative 3 (Option C) Corridor and study buffer; however, the locations of these nests could not be verified due to limited land access.
 Three inactive raptor nests were observed during the 2018 site visit.
-Additional suitable nesting habitat is also present in the Alternative 3 (Option C) Corridor and study buffer.
-Ground-nesting and other birds could nest in the grasslands and trees in and near the Alternative 3 (Option C) Corridor.
-Physical disturbance, displacement, and clearing of upland and wetland habitats could affect raptors and other migratory birds during construction.
-Impacts will be temporary, and many habitats are anticipated to recover quickly following construction.
-Thornton will review the CPW raptor nest data and perform nest surveys for raptors before the nesting season to identify potential active raptor nests before construction.
-Thornton will coordinate with CPW regarding any potential conflicts between scheduled construction and potential raptor nests, and develop measures acceptable to CPW to minimize impacts on nesting raptors.
+Additional suitable nesting habitat is also present in the Alternative 3 (Option C) Corridor and other birds could nest in the grasslands and trees in and near the Alternative 3 (Option C) Corridor.